 - Develop, recommend for Board approval, and review on an ongoing basis the adequacy of, the corporate governance principles applicable to the Company.
 Such principles shall include director qualification standards, director responsibilities, committee responsibilities, director access to management and independent advisors, director orientation and continuing education, management succession and annual performance evaluation of the Board and committees.

 - Review, at least annually, the Company’s compliance with the Nasdaq corporate governance listing requirements, and report to the Board regarding the same.

 - Assist the Board in developing criteria for the evaluation of Board and committee performance.

 - Evaluate the Committee’s own performance on an annual basis.

 - If requested by the Board, assist the Board in its evaluation of the performance of the Board and each committee of the Board.

 - Review and recommend to the Board changes to the Company’s bylaws as needed.

 - Make regular reports to the Board regarding the foregoing.

 - Review and reassess the adequacy of this Charter as appropriate and recommend any proposed changes to the Board for approval.

-- Perform any other activities consistent with this Charter, the Company's Bylaws and governing law, as the Committee or the Board deems necessary or appropriate.
+- Perform such other activities consistent with this Charter, the Company’s Bylaws and governing law, as the Committee or the Board deems necessary or appropriate.